noahkirsch/Company-Data-Miner/README.md

 # Company-Data-Miner

-npm install mocha

-****Run tests with the command: mocha tests.js

-**Before we start, a quick note.
-Please do not refer to bain in URLs or public repos that you submit.**

 ## Design Overview

 index.js file parses command line arguments and passes the data, command, and argument to a routing function.